skrey/yellow-extensions/source/core/README.md

 If you want to translate the entire website into multiple languages, then enable the multi language mode.
 Open file `system/settings/system.ini` and change `CoreMultiLanguageMode: 1`.
 Then you have to adjust the [folder structure](#folders).
 Go to your `content` folder and create a new folder for each language.

 If you want to configure languages, then change the language settings.
 Open file `system/settings/language.ini` and change existing settings.
 You can copy the [default settings from language files](https://github.com/datenstrom/yellow-extensions/blob/master/source/english/english.txt) and paste them into this file.
 You can also add your own language settings, for example image captions.

-## How to make a secure website

-[Keep your website up to date](https://github.com/datenstrom/yellow-extensions/tree/master/source/update).
-It's recommended to update the website as soon as a new release is available.
-Also check if your website supports data encryption.
-It's best if the Internet connection is always encrypted with HTTPS.
-When there are problems, please contact your web hosting provider.

-If you don't want that pages are modified, then restrict [user accounts](https://github.com/datenstrom/yellow-extensions/tree/master/source/edit).
-You can configure what users are allowed to do, which pages can be changed and which files can be uploaded.
-The file formats GIF, JPG, PDF, PNG, SVG and ZIP are supported per default.

-If you don't want to get that many spam messages, then restrict the [contact page](https://github.com/datenstrom/yellow-extensions/tree/master/source/contact).
-You can determine who can receive messages and whether they can contain clickable links.
-It's recommended to restrict links, this blocks many unwanted messages.

 ## How to hide a page